 When is a picnic not just a picnic?
 When Pretty Luxe Picnics is in charge of it.
 This Atlanta-based events company specializes in intimate dinner parties, wedding proposals, beautiful brunches, and more—and trust us when we say that the results are uniquely picture-perfect, romantic, and gorgeous.

 This vegan and gluten-free cotton candy business came directly from a mother’s love.
 Founder Therese Dozier, mom to two children on the autism spectrum, wanted to show her kids that they could “create their own lane through entrepreneurship in a world where differences are often not celebrated.”
 Made in small batches by hand, these sumptuous sweets have no artificial flavors or colors and are made from raw organic sugar.
 Try the Thank You for Being a Friend four-tub bundle, which comes with Raspberry Cheesecake, Sour Apple, Peach Bellini, and Lemoncello flavors.
-It makes an amazing food gift for the person with a sweet tooth on your holiday list—or for yourself!

 This New York City-based company puts a fun, modern spin on the “paint and sip” concept.
 Cofounded by serial entrepreneur Tinesha Sharpe, Paint ‘N Pour is not just an art-making experience—it’s a cultural hub that allows art instructors and bartenders to infuse their own cultural style and expertise into the pop-culture-infused art sessions.
 Each session is two hours, and as you paint, classic hip-hop songs float through the colorful and vibrant atmosphere.